ahartz1/mystery-word/README.md

 * To run this program, save `mystery_word.py` to your computer.
 Using a command-line program (such as Terminal on Mac&nbsp;OS&nbsp;X), navigate to the folder containing the downloaded file and run the following line to play: `python3 mystery_word.py`

 #### Game Description
 Much like hangman, you guess letters in an effort to uncover the word.
-Blanks are represented by an underscore.
-You have only 8 guesses, but if you select a letter that is in the word, you do not lose a guess.
+Once you select your difficulty level, each letter in the word is represented by an underscore.
+As you guess letters correctly, they replace these place-holding underscores.
+You have only **8 guesses**, but if you select a letter that is in the word, **you do not lose a guess**.
+Your number of remaining guesses is displayed each round, along with the vowels and consonants that you have already guessed.

 ##### Choose your word length difficulty
 Easy | Medium | Hard